 Additional rules

-If a member is full time, their “Total Hours” should be blank.
+If a member is full time, their “Total Part Time Hours” should be blank.

 Any member who received a backdated pay rise during the year, that applies to work done before 01/04/2023, should not have these payments included in this year’s GP1 incorporating GP55a.
 A revised GP1 incorporating GP55a should be submitted for the year the payments relate to.
 The email should detail which members are affected.